openvinotoolkit/openvino/docs/OV_Runtime_UG/performance_hints.md

 As discussed in the [Optimization Guide](../optimization_guide/dldt_optimization_guide.md) there are few different metrics associated with the inference speed.
 Throughput and latency are some of the most critical factors that influence the overall performance of an application.

-This why, to ease the configuration of the device, the OpenVINO already offers two dedicated hints, namely `ov::hint::PerformanceMode::THROUGHPUT` and `ov::hint::PerformanceMode::LATENCY`.
+This is why, to ease the configuration of the device, the OpenVINO already offers two dedicated hints, namely `ov::hint::PerformanceMode::THROUGHPUT` and `ov::hint::PerformanceMode::LATENCY`.
 Every OpenVINO device supports these, which makes the things portable and future-proof.
 The also allows to do a performance configuration that is fully compatible with the [automatic device selection](./auto_device_selection.md).